Benchmark and Tasks¶

 - robustness under reduced observation availability

-The benchmark task names are directly aligned with the pretrained GAN directory structure:
+The benchmark task naming is directly aligned with the released GAN pretrained-model folder structure:

 Pretrained_Model/GAN/random_dense_feature/